 A minimally invasive technique where the vein graft is removed through multiple small incisions along the leg or endoscopically through scopes inserted through small incisions in the leg.

 Do you have questions about Cardiovascular Services at Palomar Health in North San Diego County?
-Visit Patient Resources for more information, Contact Us or Find Our Location(s).
+Contact Us.